 These two tavernas open onto the traffic circle at Ormos, the port on Ios.

 Ios has a reputation as the island of hedonism, nothing but crazy partying college students emulating Dionysius.
 Well, maybe in the heart of the high season.
 But if you're here from the middle of April until the middle of June, or from the second week of September through the end of October, it is very nice and just about as restful or as active as you care to search out.

 This is the local Ios goat cheese, much softer than the typical crumbly feta, over a bed of greens and with olives and capers.

 Notice the red anodized aluminum mug.
 That is how retsina is served in local places.
 Retsina hima, or retsina poured from a barrel (or keg).
 It is poured into these colorful aluminum pitchers, used as small pitchers.
 You don't drink directly out of the pitcher!

-Well, maybe you do in the high season.
+Well, maybe you do on Ios during the high season.